What Makes a Great Website in 2025? The Do’s and Don’ts

 Strong Calls to Action (CTA’s)

-What do you want your visitors to do once they arrive?
-How would you like them to interact with you?
+What would you like your visitors to do upon arrival?
+How would you want them to interact with you?
 CTA’s tell the visitor what to do, especially when used in a way that speaks to the client’s values and needs.

 The goal is to leave a lasting impression on visitors.
 On our home page, we have two CTA buttons.
-The first one says “Work With Us” which links to our contact page and encourages visitors to schedule a call with us.
-The second one, “About Us,” links to our About page and tells visitors more about who we are as a business and a team of three.
+The first one says “Work With Us,” which links to our contact page and encourages visitors to schedule a call with us.
+The second one, “About Us,” links to our About page and provides visitors with more information about who we are as a business and our team of three.

 DON'T clutter up your site with too many design choices